 Upon a closer look at their respective skill sets, goals, approaches and interactions with customers, Customer Success Managers and Account Managers couldn’t be more distinguished.
-They both operate on entirely different scales and have different objectives when it comes to the customer:
+They both operate on entirely different scales and have different objectives when it comes to the customer.

-We aim to demystify any confusion surrounding these two distinct professions by examining the similarities and differences between these two complex roles. 🔮
+We aim to demystify any confusion surrounding these two distinct professions by examining the similarities and differences between these two complex roles.

 What does a Customer Success Manager do?

-A Customer Success Manager is the person who looks after the employer-customer relationship after the sales process.
+A Customer Success Manager is a person who looks after the employer-customer relationship after the sales process.
 Their role is to ensure loyalty and a lengthy relationship, with the overarching aim for the customer to receive the most out of the product and/or service.

 In an organization, the Customer Success Manager is responsible for developing and nurturing the customer’s value, using metrics like net promoter score (NPS), to monitor the state of their customer base and to lengthen the customer lifetime value (CLV).

 What is an Account Manager?

 After a customer’s onboarding with sales, the Account Manager will take over customer liaison until the end of the client’s professional partnership with the organization.

-Roles and responsibilities of an account manager
+Roles and responsibilities

 An Account Manager generates revenue and builds a lasting, fruitful relationship with company clients.
 Normally, an Account Manager will only have a few accounts, perhaps just two or three, and works with a small pool of customers.